caterpillar comes from the Latin word Catullus, which means little cat.

 The green variety has yellow stripes running down the body, while the brown variety features yellowish stripes.

-The white variation also has yellow stripes, but they are not as noticeable as the others.
+The white variation also has yellow stripes, which are less noticeable than the others.
 In addition to these colors, there are two morphs: one that is black with a cream-colored head and one that is completely cream-colored.

 11. Eastern Tiger Swallowtail Caterpillar

-The Eastern Tiger Swallowtail caterpillar is a species found throughout the southeastern United States, including the Carolinas.
+The Eastern Tiger Swallowtail caterpillar is found throughout the southeastern United States, including the Carolinas.
 Its bright colors make it easy to spot and identify when you’re outdoors.

 The Eastern Tiger Swallowtail caterpillar is just one of the types of caterpillars found in North Carolina.

 If you’re lucky enough to find one and want to raise it yourself, here are some tips on how to do so.
-First, be sure to provide the caterpillar with fresh leaves from plants that they feed on, like dill, parsley, nasturtiums, or violets.
+First, provide the caterpillar with fresh leaves from plants they feed on, like dill, parsley, nasturtiums, or violets.

 12. Giant Leopard Moth Caterpillar